Product – check, wicked display – check, business cards – check! You’re all set to attract, obtain and keep customers at a craft sale right?

 Step 4 – Follow the rules

 As mentioned above, keep in mind that Canada has Anti-Spam laws and if someone complains about receiving an email from you, they perceive as spam, you may need to provide proof of a valid CASL (Canada Anti Spam Law) compliant opt-in (MailChimp gathers and stores the proper information for you when you follow their double opt-in process).
-Find more on those laws here but the basics you need to follow are:
+Find more on those laws here but the basics you need to follow are (this list is not updated, please check the government’s website for the most up to date laws):

 If you liked this article, you may also enjoy these reads: